 Unfortunately, once an older adults falls the phone is out of reach, so dialing 911 is not an option.
 Moreover, some fall and black-out, unable to call for help.

-To get peace of mind you might want to consider getting one of the best medical alert system options, with monitored service and automatic fall detection.
+To get peace of mind you might want to consider getting one of the many affordable medical alert options, with monitored service and automatic fall detection.
 If your parents are mobile, and go out of the house on their own, you might even want to get a mobile medical alert system with automatic fall detection and GPS tracking so help can be sent your exact location, no matter where you are.
 At somewhere between $20-$35 a month, with no hardware fees, the low cost of a life alert system provides security and peace of mind for both you and your parents.

 4. Staying Connected